litvinova08/employee-creator/README.md

 ## Data Validation
  - The firstName, lastName, email, mobileNumber and address cannot be blank.
  - Max length of a mobile phone is 10 characters.
 A mobile number mustbe an Australian number.
  - Email should be of the appropriate format.
+JPA Query is used to validate whether an employee already exists in the database.

 ## Known issues
 Since this is work in progress there are many growth zones and areas that need improvement.
 For example: